textileio/community/docs/hub/miner-index.md

 ## How it works

 Textile's miner index is different than most others you'll find on the network.
-The key distinction is that this index pulls real data from many Lotus and Powergate notes connected to mainnet.
+The key distinction is that this index pulls real data from many Lotus and Powergate nodes connected to mainnet.
 The index collects both the on-chain information plus a suite of off-chain telemetry that can be very informative for advanced selection of miners.
 All telemetry is currently measured from clients based in North America (region `021` in the API), but will expand in the future.

 Some interesting features of the index you may wish to leverage include the following.
 We've populated the below from real-time index results for the first miner listed above.